saloonphp/rate-limit-plugin/.github/README.md

 ## Configuring Limits

 Here is a simple example of a limit for an API which only allows 60 requests per minute, but has a daily limit of 1,000 API calls.
 There are many different limit intervals, as well as different ways you can instruct Saloon to handle the limit.
+There is not a restriction on the number of limits you can have.

 ```php
 use Saloon\RateLimitPlugin\Limit;